 Nancy J. PuleoPartner

-Nancy is a partner in the firm's Employment Law and Health Care Practice Groups and a member of the Executive Committee.
+Nancy is a partner in the firm’s Employment Law and Health Care Practice Groups and a member of the firm’s Executive Committee.

-Nancy counsels employers regarding day-to-day employee management and operations issues, including personnel policies, compliance with state and federal wage and hour laws, harassment and discrimination complaints and investigations, drafting of employee handbooks and employment agreements, including non-competition and other restrictive covenants, and reductions in force and severance obligations.
+Nancy’s employment practice includes representing clients in state and federal court and administrative agencies in discrimination and retaliation claims, wage and hour violations, and common law employment torts.
+Nancy also conducts harassment and discrimination prevention training for the firm’s clients.
 Two growing areas of her practice are advising employers on issues involving employees’ social media activities and working with emerging companies on developing and implementing their employment practices.
 Her clients operate nationally and regionally in numerous industries, including retail, technology, security, health care, human services, and traditional manufacturing settings.

-Nancy’s health care practice involves defending professionals against complaints before licensing boards, including, but not limited to, the Massachusetts Board of Registration of Psychologists, the Board of Registration of Social Workers, the Board of Registration of Allied Mental Health and Human Services Professionals, and the New Hampshire Board of Psychologists.
-She also advises professionals regarding ethical and risk management issues.
-Nancy has represented over 100 professionals in Board complaints and professional consultations.
-Nancy is co-counsel to the National Association of Social Workers, Massachusetts Chapter and co-authors an “Ask Our Attorney” column for the National Association of Social Workers, Massachusetts Chapter, FOCUS newsletter.
+Nancy’s health care practice primarily involves defending professionals against complaints before licensing boards, including, but not limited to, the Massachusetts Board of Registration of Psychologists, the Board of Registration of Social Workers, the Board of Registration of Allied Mental Health and Human Services Professionals, and the New Hampshire Board of Psychologists.
+She also advises mental health professionals regarding ethical and risk management issues.
+She has represented over 200 mental health professionals in Board complaints and professional consultations.
+Nancy is co-counsel to the National Association of Social Workers, Massachusetts Chapter and co-authors an “Ask Our Attorney” column for the National Association of Social Workers, Massachusetts Chapter, Social Work Voice newsletter.

 Nancy is admitted to practice in Massachusetts, Connecticut, New Hampshire, and the United States District Court for the District of Massachusetts.